FabianoEger/tago-documentation/analysis.rst

 *******************
 General Information
 *******************
-When you get inside the analysis session that you created, you will come across some configuration fields that will help you to define how Tago should manage it.
-In the General Information area, you should define the *time interval* that your analysis (time based at a fix period of time, or per external event only), and the *environment variables* that are essential to a successful modular script.
+When you get inside the analysis section that you created, you will come across some configuration fields that will help you to define how Tago should manage it.
+In the General Information area, you should define the *time interval* that your analysis should run(you should select to run it by (1) time based for a fix period of time, or (2) external event only).
+Also, you can define *environment variables* that are essential for a successful development of modular scripts.

 .. image:: _static/analysisv2/analysis_general.png